 The "cuteness factor" is simple: God made puppies cute so it's a lot harder to get mad and/or kill the little buggers for doing the many things they do that truly are bothersome, annoying, or downright bad.
 The cuteness factor is all part of species survival.

+I'm sure you're wondering how I dare say such a thing but let's be real about the sweet little creatures.
+Realistically if you've ever had a puppy -or a baby anything - you know they're pre-programmed to do many things that if another adult human did, you'd probably resort to fistfights as acceptable parts of the resolution process.
 Oh the agonies of raising babies-any kind.
 Late nights; early mornings.
 Chewed shoes, clothes, remotes, furniture and cars.
 Wet spots you know are from the south end of a north-bound puppy; mounds of goo that stick to the shoe and smell bad too.
 These are a few of the woes of being a puppy parent and only a few of the reasons I say that the cuteness factor saves lives and thus is the reason puppies (and most baby anything) are so dang cute.

 One of the first things I tell people who ask me about a puppy is, "Do not be easily deceived by how cute they are!
 Cute puppies do some not so cute things and they have NO clue what things are good or bad."
 It's up to humans to be the guiding light of love and learning for those sharp little teeth and the squirting south end of the north-bound pup.